ACCESS-NRI/access-om2-configs/CONTRIBUTING.md

 ## Dev and Release branches

-Each configuration has a `dev-*` and `release-*` branch.
+Each configuration has a `dev-*` and a `release-*` branch.
 They differ in the CI checks that are run when pull requests are made to update the branch.

-### Release

-Pull requests to the `release-*` branch are intended to create a new version of the configuration.
-It is expected that the version *will* be updated before the PR can be merged.
-This in turn creates a new tag for that configuration branch.
-It can be confusing for users if there are a large number of versions of a configuration.
-For this reason the atomicity of updates to a released configuration should be minimised, i.e.  updates should be meaningful.

-On pull requests to `release-*` branches CI quality assurance (QA) checks are run to ensure the model configuration is suitable for release.
-Model reproducibility checks are also conducted.
-These checks run a short test of the configuration and test for bitwise reproducibility.
-The success or otherwise of this check determines if a major or minor version bump is required.
+Any branch starting with either `dev-*` or  `release-*` are protected branches.
+You cannot (and should not) modify them directly or create new branches starting with either `dev-` or `release-`.

 ### Dev

+The `dev-*` branch is where a configuration is updated.
+Temporary branches should be created and a pull request made to update the `dev-*` branch.
 Quality assurance (QA) CI checks are run on pull requests to `dev-*` branches, but not reproducibility checks.
 There is no requirement that the version be updated when changes are made to the `dev-` branch.
 So the `dev-` branch of a configuration allows for smaller changes that can be accumulated before a PR is made to the respective `release-*` branch.

+### Release

+Pull requests to the `release-*` branch should be made from the respective `dev-*` branch and are intended to create a new version of the configuration.
+These pull requests have CI quality assurance (QA) checks that ensure the model configuration is suitable for release.
+CI Model reproducibility checks are also conducted: a short test run of the configuration is checked for bitwise reproducibility.
+The success or otherwise of this check determines if a minor or major version bump is required.

+It is expected that the version *will* be updated before the pull request can be merged.
+This in turn creates a new tag for that configuration branch.
+It can be confusing for users if there are a large number of versions of a configuration and it is of little benefit to them.
+For this reason the atomicity of updates to a released configuration should be minimised, i.e.  updates should be meaningful.

 ## Creation of a new ACCESS-OM2 Config